 - Learn research-based practices for fostering social-emotional well-being in themselves and students;

-- Engage with thought leaders on how to make the case for the importance of social-emotional learning in their schools and communities
+- Engage with thought leaders around how to make the case for the importance of social-emotional learning in their schools and communities.

 Who Should Attend

-Pre-K through 12th grade educators, counselors, psychologists, and school and district-level administrators, as well as college instructors and education professors, who are interested in the social-emotional well-being of students and in creating positive school environments
+Pre-K through university-level educators, counselors, psychologists, and school and district-level administrators, as well as college instructors and education professors, who are interested in the social-emotional well-being of students and in creating positive school environments

 What is Included